Dynatrace/opentelemetry-demo-gitops/README.md

 #### Overlays

-If you want to deploy a version with extra features can use one of the overlays
+If you want to deploy a version with extra features can use one of the overlays or create your own

+> **NOTE:** the extra components being deployed may require extra configuration, refer to their READMEs to check what data needs to be provided

 ```bash
 ./deploy {overlay-name}